mrbatist/EpiNow2DA/README.md

-If data was not available we could instead make an informed estimate of the likely delay (*this is a synthetic example and not applicable to real world use cases and we have not included uncertainty to decreased runtimes*),
+If data was not available we could instead make an informed estimate of the likely delay (*this is a synthetic example and not applicable to real world use cases and we have not included uncertainty to decrease runtimes*),

 ``` r